 35 degrees south latitude

-Mercury sets nearly two hours after the sun
+Mercury sets nearly 2 hours after the sun

 Venus sets over 1 1/2 hours after the sun